 - Expressive therapy

-Discharge planning at Pacific Grove begins as soon as you walk in the door so we can ensure that a continuing plan of care is ready for you after you’ve completed our inpatient program.
+Discharge planning at Pacific Grove begins as soon as you walk in the door so we can ensure that a continuing plan of care is ready for you after you leave our treatment center.
 When discharge time approaches, you’ll meet with a therapist who will connect you to helpful resources in the community to ensure a smooth transition to your next level of care.
 We’ll help find you a stable place to live and a place of employment, should you need it.

-At Pacific Grove we offer two step-down options for clients leaving our inpatient program.
+At our clinic we offer two step-down options for clients leaving our inpatient center.
 Our partial hospitalization program (PHP) is held Monday through Friday from 8am until 3pm and includes individual, group, and family therapy as well as education.
 Additionally, we have an intensive outpatient program (IOP) which is similar to our PHP, but is only held three days a week.
-Finally, some people feel they’ve made enough progress in our inpatient program that they’re ready to return home with referrals for traditional outpatient therapy.
+Finally, some people feel they’ve made enough progress at our clinic that they’re ready to return home with referrals for traditional outpatient treatment.